-CAUTION: Spring-Loaded Assembly

-During valve-spring disassembly, the valve contains springs under load.
+CAUTION: Spring-Loaded Assembly During valve-spring disassembly, the valve contains springs under load.
 DO NOT attempt to disassemble the valve without first reading these instructions or injury may result.
 Spring pressure must be adjusted to minimum and a bench clamp or press used for disassembly.

-2.1.1 Remove the protective cap (orange) and cut the seal wire (item 18) to release the cap chain.
-Unscrew and remove the flue (tube) from around the valve.
+- 2.1.1 Remove the protective cap (Fig. 5) and cut the seal wire (item 18) to release the cap chain.
+Unscrew and remove the flue (tube) from around the valve. - 2.1.2 If present, remove the plastic protector from the base or tongue of the valve.